 Still, self-storage REITs are treading water, as are retail REITs.
 Meanwhile, office REITs have bifurcated; Alexandria Real Estate Equities (ARE: $163.77) and Vornado Realty Trust (VNO: $38.09) are up more than 20% from the bottom, but others have continued to slide.
 Finally, with the unaccountable exception of Aimco (AIV, $38.17), which has surged 22.1%, residential REITs have probably suffered the most since the March selloff, generally down about 10%.

 REITs will tend to track the performance of their underlying assets going forward.

 Deloitte came up with an interesting question: How does CRE do before, during, and after a black swan event?
 Practice lead Jim Berry singled out the Asian flu of the 1950s, the 9/11 attacks in 2001, the SARS outbreak a year later, and the swine flu epidemic that overlapped the Great Recession.

-What Berry’s team found out is that, whatever immediate contraction occurs during the crisis, commercial rents and REIT prices generally trend upward 12 months later.
+Berry’s team found out that, whatever immediate contraction occurs during the crisis, commercial rents and REIT prices generally trend upward 12 months later.
 That coincides with an increase in transactions as the industry consolidates.

 William Freedman, MBA, writes about finance and technology.
 He serves on the board of governors of the New York Financial Writers’ Association.